aroramayur/TabVert/README.md

 TabVert
 =======

 So what this does is pretty simple.
-Nothing NASAesque here .

 It lists all open tabs across <b>all open windows</b> vertically - just those pretty favicons really and lets you move seamlessly across them.
 Shows paths to existing bookmarks and lets you create new ones under 'other bookmarks'